Presented in order of appearance at Flashers’ Club:

 Jeff Taylor was born in a mining village in County Durham in 1947.
 He has a degree in English Literature from Leeds University and a Masters degree from the University of Manchester.
 He was a teacher for most of his career.
 He has written poetry throughout his life, some of which has been published.
 He recently began writing short stories and was a runner-up in the Gloucestershire Writers’ Network Prose Competition 2017.
 He lives in the Cotswold village of Eastleach.

-Howard Timms has been writing drama for ten years, and has had work produced in many venues in the U.K. and U.S. These include the Playhouse and Everyman theatres in his native town, Cheltenham.
+Howard Timms has been writing drama for twelve years, and has had work produced in many venues in the U.K. and U.S. These include the Playhouse and Everyman theatres in his native town, Cheltenham.
 Howard recently returned to university after a fifty-year gap, earning an MA in Creative and Critical Writing at the University of Gloucestershire.
-He plans to follow this with PhD research focusing on new drama.
-He is currently working on a play which will premier at the Playhouse next May, called ‘Oscar Wilde’s Women’; an autobiography, ‘Hairy College Codger’; and a poetry collection, ‘Waves at the Arboretum’.
+He moved on to PhD research focusing on creating new drama.
 Howard’s published writing includes stories, poems, performing arts reviews, articles for reference books, and non-fiction books for children and adults.
 You can find him at Howard’s Write Site.